AØKK08379U Advanced Macroeconomics: Structural Vector Autoregressive (VAR) Analysis (F)

 - Apply economic theory to obtain an understanding of the mechanisms governing the dynamics of a certain data set.

-- Able to use and design new programs in MATLAB.
+- Use and design new programs in MATLAB.

 - Kilian, L., and H. Lütkepohl (2017), Structural Vector Autoregressive Analysis, Cambridge University Press and journal articles